m-r-hunt/pub_rp_notes/src/kfc/characters.md

 #### Powers

 * **Improvisational Prodigy** – Once per session, when attempting a task that you can reasonable claim never to have attempted before, you may fully succeed without having to roll.
 * **Lazy** – While performing an action to take a shortcut, save time or effort, or otherwise avoid actual work, you may gain +1 dice.
+* **Pocket Sand** - Once per fight, you may pull out an item that you have specifically mentioned saving earlier.
+You gain +1 to your first attack/block dice using that item (can't be used on stunts).

 #### Combat Power (_Water_)